 - Salted butter—this is a major component of the pecan streusel topping, and there’s no substitute.
-We use the salted variety of butter because it adds some salt to the topping without us needing to add that in.
+If you use unsalted butter, add a pinch of salt to the streusel.

-- All-purpose flour—I prefer to use unbleached, but if you’ve got the regular kind, that works!
+- All-purpose flour—I prefer unbleached, but the regular kind works, too!
 We just need a little bit to bind together the streusel topping.

 - Pecans—the perfect fall nut!
 However, you can swap these with the same amount hazelnuts, walnuts or almonds if you prefer those to pecans.

 Toppings for this overnight French toast casserole:

 I’m of the mind the more the merrier when it comes to toppings for this fall breakfast recipe.